brandur/sorg/content/nanoglyphs/002-backtrack.md

 ## Serverless Postgres (#serverless-postgres)

-Amazoned [GAed their serverless version of Postgres][aurorapostgres].
+Amazon [GAed their serverless version of Postgres][aurorapostgres].
 We've known for some time that Aurora's secret sauce is being able to plug a scalable storage layer into popular databases like MySQL and Postgres (up to 64 TB -- just try that on vanilla Postgres and watch it catch fire).
 What I hadn't realized is that they're apparently able to plug a specific user's store into a generically provisioned database server, and very quickly.

 The announcement describes how serverless Aurora is fast enough to handle immediate workloads by maintaining a warm pool of standby servers provisioned and ready to go.
 When a request comes in for a database that's not running, they pull a server out of the standby fleet, plug in the database's storage, and it's ready to go.
 I'll withhold final judgements before trying it, but from a distance -- that's impressive.